zumanm1/OSPF-LL-JSON-PART1/netviz-pro/README.md

 This script will:
 1. ✅ Check if auth-vault is installed (clone if missing)
-2. ✅ Start Docker Desktop if not running
+2. ✅ Install Keycloak and Vault natively (no Docker required)
-3. ✅ Start Keycloak and Vault containers
+3. ✅ Start Auth-Vault services natively
 4. ✅ Wait for services to be healthy
 5. ✅ Configure NetViz Pro environment
 6. ✅ Start all NetViz Pro servers